Beyond Junior Y Chair: Design

 The Beyond Junior Y Chair is a modern high chair with a natural wood finish that is made from European beech wood.
-It is equipped with "EZ-Seat" technology which allows the seat's height to be adjusted after pressing plastic levers on the sides of the chair.
-This technology allows users to slide out the seat's bottom and footrest and place them in new positions.
+It is equipped with "EZ-Seat" technology, which allows the seat's height to be adjusted after pressing plastic levers on the sides of the chair.
+This technology enables users to slide out the seat's bottom and footrest, allowing them to be placed in new positions.
 The wood's surface is also treated to be anti-microbial.

 History

 The Beyond Junior Y Chair was developed by Abiie, an Austin-based company founded in 2007.

 The Beyond Junior Y Chair was featured in an episode of the Hallmark Channel's Home & Family, which aired on August 14, 2015.
 It was featured in the "Testing Products for Your Kids" segment, hosted by Matt Rogers.
 The Beyond Junior Y Chair won the Gold award at the 2015 National Parenting Publications Awards.
-The chair was also featured on the Steve Harvey Mother's Day episode of the talk show Steve.
+In 2016, the chair was also featured on the Steve Harvey Mother's Day episode of the talk show Steve.

+In 2022, the chair was featured on The Ellen DeGeneres Show for Mother's Day.